october-os/october-config/README.md

-# Arch-couple config
+# October Linux configuration

-This is the official repository for the default configuration for Arch-Couple.
+This is the official repository for the default configuration for October Linux.